 If you reconfigure your hardware, you may need pin number and signal information for the video connector.
 Figure B-6 illustrates the pin numbers for the video connector, and Table B-5 defines the pin assignments and interface signals for the video connector.

 Figure B-6.
-Video Connector Pin Numbers
+Pin Numbers for the Video Connector

 Table B-5.
 Video Connector Pin Assignments